International Students

 Registration: Process of reserving a spot in specific classes for enrolled students.

-Synchronous Learning: Online classroom format where students learn together at the same time and can engage with classmates and instructors via chat rooms and video conferencing.
+Synchronous Learning: Online classroom format where students learn together at the same time and engage with classmates and instructors via discussion boards and video conferencing.

 Transcript: Official record of courses taken and grades earned at a given institution.